Welcome to Sixth Form

 Supported Transition to Independence

 While we are here to help when we are needed, developing independence means students making their own decisions.
-They will start to do more for themselves, including budgeting, shopping, cooking, washing… even the dreaded ironing!
-Experienced, knowledgeable and qualified staff are on hand to provide support, advice and encouragement while students develop these skills.
+They will start to do more for themselves, including budgeting, shopping, cooking, washing, even the dreaded ironing!
+Experienced, knowledgeable and qualified staff are on hand to provide support, advise and encourage while students develop these skills.

 Options for Support

-Care tutors support our students in the Sixth Form Hostel which is organised to ease the transition to University and further education.
-The hostel us set up very much like University accommodation, and students live quite independently, with support on hand if needed.
+Residential tutors support our students in the Vinchel Lodge which is organised to ease the transition to university and further education.
+The Lodge is set up very much like university accommodation, and students live quite independently, with support on hand if needed.

 Fun with Friends

 Sixth Form life is relaxed and fun.
 As independence grows, a new world of exciting activities opens up.
 The atmosphere is full of confidence and achievement.
 Living in a large group means making new friends, as well as always having someone to socialise with.
-In sixth form accommodation there is a Common Room with TV/DVD Player, stereo, pool table and video games as well as shared living areas.
+In sixth form accommodation there is a three bay kitchen where students can cook meals, a communal dining area to enjoys meals with friends, a large Common Room and a Games Room with a pool table and piano as well as shared living areas.
 For those who are able, sixth form students are offered much greater freedom and independent mobility – whilst safeguarding is still of the utmost priority.

 Skills/Social & Emotional programme

 At NCW, we place great importance on developing students’ wider skills.
-They will have a personalised skills programme covering ICT/ Assistive Technology, Mobility, Independent Living Skills, Careers Advice and Guidance, Fitness / PE and Study Skills.
-They will be in a form group where, under the guidance of teh form tutor they will benefit from regular academic mentoring and study skills support and follow a programme of PSCHE (Personal, Social, Citizenship and Health Education)
+They will have a personalised skills programme covering ICT/ Assistive Technology, Mobility, Independent Living Skills, Careers Advice and Guidance, Fitness/PE and Study Skills.
+They will be in a form group where, under the guidance of the form tutor, they will benefit from regular academic mentoring and study skills support and follow a programme of PSCHE (Personal, Social, Citizenship and Health Education)

 Opportunities for Leadership